aws-samples/recorded-voice-insight-extraction-webapp/README.md

   - Stream a continuous response back to the frontend for an optimal user experience.
   - Respond in the same language as the question asked regardless the language of the source media, given the LLM used knows that language.
   - Display subtitles during video playback in any language, regardless of the language of the video.
-- Provided analysis templates allow for easy GenAI summarization, document generation, next-steps and blockers identifications, and more.
+- Customizable analysis templates allow for easy GenAI summarization, document generation, next-steps and blockers identifications, and more.
+Users can create, modify, and manage their own analysis templates through the web interface.
 - Complete frontend/backend separation via API Gateway to enable users to replace the React frontend if desired.
 REST API primarily used, along with websockets for streaming responses.

 Here is an overview of the architecture for the solution.